pad1992/JasPy/README.md

 *Make sure to check at least the "Add Python to PATH" option*

-## 2. Python's analoge Umgebung zu MatLab: JupyterLab
+## 2. Python's analogous environment to MatLab: JupyterLab
 Python has a similar programming environment to MatLab, which is divided into individually executable cells, called [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/#).
 After you have successfully installed Python you can [install JupyterLab](https://jupyterlab.readthedocs.io/en/latest/getting_started/installation.html#pip) by typing `pip install jupyterlab` into your Windows PowerShell and hit Enter.